mzdravkov/polymorpheus/README.md

-# gene_variants
+# Polymorpheus
-Integrated toolkit with web GUI for analysing gene variants and their potential effects.
+Integrated toolkit with web GUI for analysing genetic polymorphisms and their potential effects.

+The software takes a VCF file with the genetic variants, annotates it and allows browsing the results in a user-friendly manner.

 It uses [SnpEff](https://github.com/pcingola/SnpEff) for annotating the VCFs.